VirtuosoChris/YarnMachine/README.md

 # YarnMachine
 Standalone C++ virtual machine for Yarn Spinner.

+****
+There's been a few updates to Yarn since I last updated this repo.
+I plan to update and make sure everything works still / is fully supported, but rn it's on the back burner while I work on other parts of my game / engine.
+But if you run into problems feel free to open an issue.
+If I know that literally anyone on the planet besides me is using this I'll make updating it a priority :)
+****

 Yarn Spinner is a neat scripting language for branching narrative that is similar to INK and is intuitive because it kind of just resembles a linear screenplay.

 https://yarnspinner.dev/